Top 3 Reasons to Automate Your Manual Redshift Snapshots

 2. Surviving an Altered or Terminated Cluster

-According to this Stack Overflow discussion, automated Redshift backups are taken every eight hours, or every 5GB of inserted data, whichever happens first.
+According to this AWS re:post discussion, automated Redshift backups are taken approx. every eight hours.
 If a database is altered, there is a good chance you won’t be able to restore it to its most recent changes.
 In which case, you should make sure that a manual snapshot has been taken.
 Redshift deletes automated snapshots when you delete the cluster.
 This means that your Redshift database cannot be restored because the snapshot is lost.
 At the moment of deletion, you are prompted to capture a manual snapshot, although the significance of this can sometimes be lost and this stage bypassed, meaning there will be no database backup.

 Manual Redshift snapshots on the other hand, are stored separately, and if used, are the only way to save a deleted cluster.
 In both cases of automating your manual snapshots, you will be able to set your backup policy including high-frequency snapshots.
 Aside from controlling the policy, automating manual snapshots creates seamless and transparent backups, which increase confidence in Redshift operations, and allows you to perform restorations at any point in time.